fbett/le-acme2-php/README.md

 ## Known Issues

 - The DNS based authentication is not currently not implemented, so wildcard certificates can not be validated.
 All PR's are welcome.
-- There should be a mechanism if a rate limit is reached

 ## License